Erik Davis (baseball): Washington Nationals

-Before the 2011 season, the Padres traded Davis to the Washington Nationals for Alberto González.
-Davis started the 2013 season with the Triple-A Syracuse Chiefs.
+On March 28, 2011, the Padres traded Davis and cash considerations to the Washington Nationals in exchange for Alberto González.
+Davis started the 2013 season with the Triple–A Syracuse Chiefs.
 The Nationals promoted him to the major leagues for the first time on June 2, 2013.
 He was optioned back to Syracuse on June 13, and recalled on June 29.
 Davis was optioned back to Syracuse on July 1 when Bryce Harper was activated from the disabled list.
 He was recalled again when rosters expanded on September 1.

-Davis was placed on the 60-day disabled list with an elbow strain on February 13, 2014.
+Davis was placed on the 60–day disabled list with an elbow strain on February 13, 2014.
 He would miss the remainder of the season.
-In 2015, Davis split time between Double-A and Triple-A.
+In 2015, Davis split time between Double–A and Triple–A.

+Davis was designated for assignment following the signing of Daniel Murphy on January 6, 2016.
+He cleared waivers and was sent outright to Triple–A Syracuse on January 14.
+In 45 appearances out of the bullpen for Syracuse, Davis compiled a 7–5 record and 4.13 ERA with 64 strikeouts across 52 1/3 innings pitched.
+He elected free agency following the season on November 7.

 Arizona Diamondbacks

 On November 17, 2016, Davis signed a minor league contract with the Arizona Diamondbacks.
+In 2017, he made 53 appearances for the Triple–A Reno Aces, posting an 8–2 record and 4.38 ERA with 72 strikeouts and 3 saves in 63 2/3 innings pitched.
+He elected free agency following the season on November 6, 2017.

 Milwaukee Brewers

-He elected free agency on November 6, 2017, and signed a minor league contract with the Milwaukee Brewers on December 18.
-He became a free agent after the 2018 season.
+On December 18, 2017, Davis signed a minor league contract with the Milwaukee Brewers organization.
+In 49 relief outings for the Triple–A Colorado Springs Sky Sox, he posted a 4–6 record and 3.99 ERA with 56 strikeouts across 65 1/3 innings pitched.
+Davis elected free agency following the season on November 2, 2018.